-The proposed regulations would retain the rule that net income calculations must be based on the overall value of an IRA and the dollar amounts contributed, distributed or recharacterized to or from the IRA.
-Even in a recharacterization of an amount converted to a Roth IRA, the proposed regulations would not permit net income to be calculated on the basis of the return on specific assets.
-The dollars contributed to an IRA are invested in assets that generate gains and losses.
-Once contributions are commingled in an account, those dollars are no longer associated with particular assets.
+The final regulations retain the rule, without modification, that net income calculations and allocations must be based on the overall value of an IRA and the dollar amounts contributed, distributed or recharacterized to or from the IRA.
+Even in a recharacterization of an amount converted to a Roth IRA where the Roth IRA contains both regular contributions and conversion contributions, the final regulations do not permit net income, including any losses, to be allocated other than pro rata.
+Thus, the principal amount of regular Roth IRA contributions cannot be protected against adjustment for their pro rata share of net income, including any net losses, during the computation period.
+Once contributions are commingled in an account, those dollars are no longer associated with particular assets or contributions.
 In the absence of maintaining separate accounts, tying particular assets to a particular contribution would create administrative problems for taxpayers, IRA providers and the IRS.

-Proposed Effective Date
+Effective Date

-The regulations are proposed to be applicable for calculating income allocable to IRA contributions made on or after January 1, 2004.
-For purposes of determining net income applicable to IRA contributions made during 2002 and 2003, taxpayers may continue to apply the rules set forth in Notice 2000-39 or may rely on these proposed regulations.
-If, and to the extent, future guidance is more restrictive than these proposed regulations, the future guidance will be issued without retroactive effect.
+These final regulations are applicable for calculating income allocable to IRA contributions made on or after January 1, 2004.
+For purposes of determining net income applicable to IRA contributions made during 2002 and 2003, taxpayers may continue to apply the rules set forth in Notice 2000-39 or may rely on the proposed regulations.